List of major Super Smash Bros. for Wii U tournaments

 Super Smash Bros. for Wii U, sometimes abbreviated as Smash 4, is a crossover fighting video game for the Wii U. Players control one of 58 characters drawn from Nintendo and third-party game franchises, and try to knock their opponents out of an arena.
 Each player has a percentage meter which rises as they take damage; characters become easier to knock into the air or out of bounds as the percentage increases.

+While Super Smash Bros. for Nintendo 3DS is in many ways the same game, the Nintendo 3DS being a handheld system severely limits its viability as both a competitive game and a spectator sport.
+While the game was played competitively for a few months before the Wii U version's release, there have been few if any serious competitions for it since.